Timoci Matanavou: Club

 Matanavou's performance for Fiji saw him get picked by Mont-de-Marsan, a Top 14 team in France for the 2008–09 Top 14 season.
 In August 2008, he made his debut on the right wing against US Montauban.
 He scored his first try in February 2009, against Bayonne.
 He scored just three tries that season and Mont-de-Marsan was demoted to Pro D2 competition for finishing last.
-The following season in the ProD2, he managed 9 tries and was the best player for Stade Montois that season.
+The following season in the ProD2, he managed 9 tries.
 The following year, in the 2010–11 Rugby Pro D2 season, he finished as the overall top try scorer with 19 tries in 28 appearances.

 His performance impressed Guy Noves, the Stade Toulouse coach who included the winger in his team for the 2011–12 Top 14 season.
 In the 2011-12 Top 14 season he finished tied for second in try scoring with 10 tries scored.
 He was the leading try scorer in the 2011–12 Heineken Cup with 8 tries.